Skip to main content

 1. Early Success Detection

-When a focused action discovers the goal is already achieved:
+When a focused action discovers the goal is already achieved and your prompt explicitly allows early success:

 "Use focused_action to check if the invoice has already been processed.